Welcome to the Student Portal for Residency Placement Information

 Judicial Residencies are an unparalleled opportunity to learn about the justice system from the inside, to network, and to build your resume.
 We are fortunate to have judicial residency opportunities not only with federal and state judges who require applicants be at the top of their class but also opportunities with specialty courts that care only that candidates have strong writing skills and an interest in the subject matter.
 So, if you did well in Legal Method and Communication, consider a Judicial Residency.

-To pursue a Judicial Residency in North Carolina, review the 2021 Judicial Residency Catalog (password protected).
+To pursue a Judicial Residency in North Carolina, review the 2022 Judicial Residency Catalog (password protected).
 You may apply for up to four placements.
 The application process involves two steps, both of which must be completed by APRIL 30.
 First, complete an application, available here.
-The SECOND STEP is to email the required application materials for each of your preferred placements to email@example.com.
+The SECOND STEP is to post the required application materials to your profile in Pathways.
+To the extent that you are required to prepare and submit a cover letter, please post on your Pathways profile and title which judge your cover letter is for so that as we access the information, we know which cover letter and other materials we should submit on your behalf.
+Double check that the cover letter includes the correct salutation and that spelling and grammar are correct.
 Many of the judges require not only a resume but also a writing sample and cover letter.
 Consider having others review your materials before sending them.
 Dean Duncan and Ms. Mencarini in the Office of Career & Student Development are available by appointment to provide assistance.

 To pursue a Judicial Residency in states OTHER than North Carolina follow the instructions for an Independently Arranged Residency.